-Fiscal years ending April 30 2016 2017
+Fiscal years ending April 30 2017 2018

+NET POSITION

-NET POSITION Net Investment in Capital Assets Unrestricted 133,537 1,486,450 104,625 1,488,413
+Net Investment in Capital Assets \$104,625 \$76,031

+Unrestricted 1,488,413 1,488,357

-TOTAL NET POSITION \$1,619,987 \$1,593,038
+TOTAL NET POSITION \$1,593,038 \$1,564,388

-Comparatively, the library's total net position decreased by 1.7% or \$26,949 and total assets by 0.4% or \$9,841.
-Last year's change in accounting principle related to the implementation of GASB Statements 68 and 71 and recognition of long-term pension benefits as a liability.
-This was a change to the landscape of the Statement of Net Position.
-This year's IMRF Net Pension Liability decreased by \$69,084, a result of personnel changes.
+Comparatively, the library's total net position decreased by 1.8% or \$28,650 and total assets by 0.9% or \$25,338.
+In FY2016, changes in accounting principle was related to the implementation of GASB Statements 68 and 71 and the recognition of long-term pension benefits as a liability.
+This was a change to the landscape of the Statement of Net Position (page 3).
+This year's IMRF Net Pension Liability decreased by \$300,006, primarily a result of improved investment returns.

 In fiscal year 2016, the Library implemented Government Accounting Standards Board (GASB) Statements 68 and 71.
-GASB Statement 68 requires the Library to recognize its long-term obligation for pension benefits as a liability and to more comprehensively and comparably measure the annual costs of the pension benefits it provides eligible employees and retirees.
-Statement 68 enhances accountability and transparency through revised and new note disclosures and requires supplementary information.
-GASB Statement 71 addresses an issue regarding application of the transition provisions of Statement 68, that relates to amounts associated with contributions made by the Library to IMRF after the measurement date of the Library's net position liability.
-In FY2016, this implementation of GASB Statements 68 & 71 resulted in the recording of a net pension liability (included in the non-current liabilities section of the Statement of Net Position (Table 1), deferred outflows of resources, and deferred inflows of resources in the Statement of Net Position and pension expense and a restatement of net position in the Statement of Activities (Table 2).
+GASB Statement 68 required the Library to recognize its long-term obligation for pension benefits as a liability and to more comprehensively and comparably measure the annual costs of the pension benefits it provides eligible employees and retirees.
+Statement 68 enhanced accountability and transparency through revised and new note disclosures and required supplementary information.
+GASB Statement 71 addressed an issue regarding application of the transition provisions of Statement 68, that related to amounts associated with contributions made by the Library to IMRF after the measurement date of the Library's net position liability.